Mid-major

+Typically, the title of "mid-major" is not used when discussing College Football.
+Instead, Division I football conferences and teams are grouped into the FCS, the Group of Six, or the Power Four.

 Basketball

-Typically, the term is used to refer to teams that are members of a conference other than the Power Five.
-Others believe the term uses an arbitrary litmus test, based on how many teams from a given conference qualify for the NCAA tournament in a "good" year, or how much success a given conference has had in the NCAA tournament, or even conference revenue and attendance.
-The Big East Conference is not in the Power Five, but is considered a power conference in basketball, with the term "Power Six" sometimes used by media to describe the combination of the Power Five and Big East.
-Beyond that, other conferences such as the Atlantic-10 Conference, American Athletic Conference, Missouri Valley Conference and the Mountain West Conference, have sometimes been falsely branded as "high-majors".
-Additionally, one men's program outside of these conferences, West Coast Conference member Gonzaga, is now generally considered equivalent to a Power Six program despite its mid-major affiliation.
+In college basketball, the term "mid-major" is used to refer to teams that are members of a conference other than the "power conferences" of the Big Ten, Big 12, Big East, SEC, and ACC.
+The Big East Conference does not sponsor football and thus is not considered a power conference in that sport, but is universally considered so in basketball, with the term "Power" sometimes used by media to describe the combination of the power football conferences and Big East.
+The NCAA has officially recognized this distinction in the selection process for the National Invitation Tournament, as these conferences each receive automatic bids for their two highest-ranked teams not invited to the NCAA Tournament, as ranked by the NCAA Evaluation Tool (NET).

+Beyond that, one men's program outside of these conferences, West Coast Conference member Gonzaga, is now generally considered equivalent to a power program despite its mid-major affiliation.
 ESPN's Kevin Connors currently defines men's basketball mid-majors as "programs outside the top 7 conferences (Power Five, Big East, AAC) and Gonzaga".
 Another ESPN journalist, Jeff Borzello, referred to Gonzaga in 2022 as a "power conference" program.
 ESPN is not the only major media outlet that does not consider Gonzaga men's basketball to be a mid-major program; CBS Sports journalist Matt Norlander, in his 2022–23 season preview of mid-major conferences and programs, explicitly called Gonzaga "not a mid-major".
-In 2022, Gonzaga has reportedly been in preliminary membership talks with three Power Six conferences—the Big East, Big 12, and Pac-12.
+In 2022, Gonzaga was reportedly in preliminary membership talks with three Power Six conferences—the Big East, Big 12, and Pac-12; after the Pac-12 lost all but two of its members (Oregon State and Washington State) in 2024, Gonzaga would accept membership in the reimagined Pac-12 effective in 2026–27.

 Given the sustained success of many so-called "mid-major" conferences, and especially that of the Gonzaga program, higher profile conferences find it more difficult to distinguish themselves with the "mid-major" and "major" labels, unless one takes into account the distinction of being in now-defunct BCS football playing conference.
 However, only one team from what is now a mid-major conference has won a national championship since the tournament expanded to 64 teams—UNLV in 1990 as a member of the Big West Conference.
 (Louisville won national titles in 1980 and 1986 as a member of the Metro Conference, one of the precursors to Conference USA and arguably a major basketball conference of that day.)